Choosing an endurance sport coach, personal trainer, and/or a yoga instructor can be a challenge.

 There’s so much to learn.

-I hired my own coaches, read research, talked with experts, got licensed as a cycling coach, personal trainer, strength coach, and yoga instructor.
+I hired my own coaches, read research and books and articles, talked with experts, got licensed as a cycling coach, personal trainer, strength coach, and yoga instructor.

 I know enough now to know I don’t know everything.